pondix/flipover-ha/README.md

+# Flipover HA Manaager

-# Flipover HA Manaager is a utility to perform:
+Flipover HA Manager is a utility to perform

-Cloning of replicas: Using Xtrbackup to stream a backup and start replication Master / Slave Promotion: Rechaining all slaves to a new master Master replacement: In case no master is available
+- Cloning of replicas: Using Xtrbackup to stream a backup and start replication
+- Master / Slave Promotion: Rechaining all slaves to a new master
+- Master replacement: In case no master is available

 No SSH access is required and the tools is designed for simplicity.